Compare & Shortlist Manufacturing Maintenance Software

 4. Optimise Spare Parts and Inventory Management

-A useful part of a CMMS tool is its ability to manage and track inventory.
+A useful part of Manufacturing Maintenance Software is its ability to manage and track inventory.
 Not only does this produce a definitive figure as to how much inventory a business has, but it also helps save money on needless purchases.
 By knowing how many spare parts are available, businesses can instantly know if they’re understocked or overstocked.
-This is also helped by a CMMS’s automation feature, which can be programmed to order inventory when it is needed.
+This is also helped by a maintenance software’s automation feature, which can be programmed to order inventory when it is needed.

 Users can also label, store, and assign the right spare parts to the right equipment.
 This means when an asset needs repairing, technicians will know which part is available and where to find it.